 The H-1B program allows companies in the United States to temporarily employ foreign workers in occupations that require the application of a body of highly specialized knowledge and a bachelor’s degree or higher in the specific specialty, or its equivalent.
-H-1B specialty occupations may include fields such as science, engineering and information technology.
-You may be eligible for an H-1B visa to work for the business or an organization in the United States if the occupation that normally requires a bachelor’s degree or higher in a related field of study (e.g., engineers, scientists or mathematicians), and you have at least a bachelor’s degree or equivalent (based on education and/or experience) in a field related to the position.
+H-1B specialty occupations may include fields such as physical sciences, engineering, information technology, medicine, social sciences, business administration, accounting, etc. You may be eligible for an H-1B visa to work for the business or an organization in the United States if the occupation that normally requires a bachelor’s degree or higher in a related field of study (e.g., engineers, scientists or mathematicians, researcher, etc.), and you have at least a bachelor’s degree or equivalent (based on education and/or experience) in a field related to the position.

 Initial period of stay in the United States: Up to 3 years.
 Extensions possible in up to 3 year increments.
 Maximum period of stay generally 6 years (extensions beyond 6 years may be possible).